galamo/angular-store-project/README.md

  - create new component which creating a new product with all the relevant fields ( see the json file - product.json)
  - image should be URL OR static image in from the project
  - try to create a table view of the products

+ ### Homework 14-03-2021
+ - add validations with error messages to all Form
+ - create new component that add a comment on each meal
+ - each meal will present his own comments